-The financial performance of business automatically reflects in the bottom line.
+The financial performance of a business automatically reflects in the bottom line.
 Any under or over performance can be easily tracked to the source using non-financial measures.
 For example, an increase in the HR budget could reflect a high turnover rate.

 Feedback to Employees

-As already said (in the importance section) above, non-financial measures help to support the company’s strategies.
+As already said (in the importance section) above, non-financial measures help support the company’s strategies.
 Thus, the departments and employees know what efforts they need to make to meet the objectives.
-Also, non-financial measures help employees understand how small things make a big difference, such as their daily attendance helps to boost productivity.
-We can say that non-financial performance measures help to establish a connection between the strategies and daily tasks.
+Also, non-financial measures help employees understand how small things make a big difference, such as their daily attendance helps boost productivity.
+We can say that non-financial performance measures help establish a connection between the strategies and daily tasks.

 Assess Impact of External Factors

 There are several types of external risks that a business faces.
-Such risks are not in a company’s control, such as recession, the act of God, war and more.
+Such risks are not in a company’s control, such as recession, the act of God, war, and more.
 These risks impact the revenue and expenses of a company.
 In such situations, looking only at the financial indicators could provide a dismal picture of a company.
 Thus, using non-financial measures give a more holistic view.
 For instance, if you are getting good scores in customer service and customer satisfaction during such times, it would mean that the companies would get on track soon after the macro factors get favorable.

 - A company that uses too many non-financial measures spends a lot of time and money on its implementation.
-Thus, it may happen that the time and cost spend on these measures may outweigh their benefits.
+Thus, it may happen that the time and cost spent on these measures may outweigh their benefits.
 Moreover, too many measures also require significant investment in the IT infrastructure.